Make an appointment for a Paradigm Vaccine Pod near you.

 Get vaccinated and be a hero in your community!

-Yes, anyone who receive Moderna for their first dose is more than welcome to schedule an appointment with us at the Kino site for their second dose.
+Yes, anyone is more than welcome to schedule an appointment with us for their second dose.
 Please bring your vaccination card with you for reference.

 Please bring your proof of insurance and a government-issued identification.
 Even though we ask for proof of insurance, this is a free event and Paradigm will administer the vaccine to anyone with an appointment.
 We will not refuse service to anyone who is unable to provide proof of insurance.

 It depends on your health history and your required wait time.
 Registration and vaccination on average take 5-10 minutes.
 Expect to be there approximately 20-30 minutes, including the observation time post-vaccination (either 15 minutes or 30 minutes as recommended by the physician on call).

 Yes.
 COVID-19 vaccination works by teaching your immune system how to recognize and fight the virus that causes COVID-19, and this protects you from getting sick with COVID-19.

 Being protected from getting sick is important because even though many people with COVID-19 have only a mild illness, others may get a severe illness, have long-term health effects, or even die.
 There is no way to know how COVID-19 will affect you, even if you don’t have an increased risk of developing severe complications.
 Learn more about how COVID-19 vaccines work.

 No. None of the authorized and recommended COVID-19 vaccines or COVID-19 vaccines currently in development in the United States contain the live virus that causes COVID-19.
 This means that a COVID-19 vaccine cannot make you sick with COVID-19.